 Three cards after Koenig in the set was card 59, Joe Mowry, whose card gives us two clues.
 First, he is listed as 24 years old.
 According to Baseball-Reference, Mowry was born on April 6, 1908, which meant his Goudey age was not correct at any point during the 1934 baseball season, much less calendar year.

-The card offers us a second hint as to timing.
 The last line of the bio tells us that “in May, 1934, Mowry was transferred to the Albany Team of the International League.”
 This occurred on May 24, telling us Mowry’s card was finalized in late May at the very earliest.

 Two cards after Bolton in the set was card 67, Bob Weiland, who Goudey lists as 27 years old.
 According to Baseball-Reference, Weiland was born on December 14, 1905, which was entirely inconsistent with his Goudey age.
-However, his card back contains other timing information.
+However, his card back contains additional timing information.

 The final sentence of Weiland’s bio reads, “In May 1934, Weiland was transferred to the Cleveland Indians.”
 Eureka!
 We now know this card, hence the sheet, was not finalized until at least May.
 Researching the transaction further, we learn it did not occur until May 25.
 This further places finalization in very late May at the earliest.